arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 Before you start this module, make sure you have

 * Configured Git on your computer.
 See [this module](https://education.arcus.chop.edu) to learn how.
 * The ability to edit .txt documents.
-Click [here](https://swcarpentry.github.io/shell-novice/03-create/) for an introduction to editing text files from the command line.
+Click [here](https://swcarpentry.github.io/shell-novice/03-create/#create-a-text-file) for an introduction to editing text files using `nano`.

 If you would prefer to work through this module on your own computer, you can find a module on Bash 101 [here](link to bash 101 module).